Pular para o conteúdo principal

 Access control

-If you modify dataSetId or assetId through the asset-centric data model, the time series and data points may become accessible to users without data modeling access.
+If you modify dataSetId or assetId using the Time Series API, the time series and data points may be accessible to users without data modeling access.
 Users with access to all time series will also have access to time series in data modeling.

 Time series with a write-protected data set denies write access to data points, unless the user has datasets:owner access to the data set.
 Properties set by data modeling aren't write-protected.